-A student failing to return from an approved LOA is considered to have withdrawn on the day that the student began the approved LOA.
+A student failing to return from an approved LOA is considered to have withdrawn as of the last date the student attended classes or engaged in other academic activities.
 The reclassification of the LOA to withdrawn requires the federal Return of Title IV funds calculation (see the Federal Aid Refund Calculations section), which may result in the student owing PNWU tuition, other charges, and/or living costs no longer covered by previously disbursed financial aid.
 The grace period for Title IV Loan borrowers may be exhausted based on the revised withdrawal date.